Apapa: Lagos, NPA move against extortion, streamline checkpoints - New Telegraph

 The state government said that it would create Special Mobile Courts created to try the offenders responsible for the slow pace of vehicular movement on the axis, adding that miscreants or other groups of people who flout the other would also be prosecuted.

 The Special Adviser to the Governor on Transportation, Hon.
-Oluwatoyin Fayinka, who disclosed this at a stakeholders’ meeting with transport unions Monday, said that the state government had reached a consensus with the Nigerian Ports Authority (NPA) in streamlining check points along the corridors and feeder routes.
+Oluwatoyin Fayinka, who disclosed this at a stakeholders’ meeting with transport unions, said that the state government had reached a consensus with the Nigerian Ports Authority (NPA) in streamlining check points along the corridors and feeder routes.

 He said that the state government would enforce zero tolerance on illegal extortions and activities of miscreants along the corridor through Special Mobile Courts created to address the aforementioned challenges.